Where are the Best public Swimming Pools near me?

 Saturday and Sunday: 1pm – 5.45pm

-Their entire pool is open for select hours and allowing lap swimming for specific hours too.
-Please check these before leaving home.
+Their entire indoor pool is open for select hours and allowing lap swimming for specific hours too.

 In addition, they’ll have log rolling available during the open swim on Thursday, Friday, and Sunday.
 (Check website for open swim times).